lunatech-labs/lunatech-scala2-to-scala3-course/slides/04-scala3-compiler-rewrite-capabilities.md

 ---

-## Rewriting of deprecated syntax - I
+## Rewriting of deprecated syntax - II
 * The Scala 3 compiler has a number of options that can automatically rewrite some deprecated language features
     * There's a strategy defining how language features will be phased in and out after the Scala 3.0 release
 * Scala 3.0